jar398/listtools/INSTALL.md

 Also required is `gnparser`, which has download instructions [here](https://github.com/gnames/gnparser#installation).
-I have minimally tested listtools against version 1.11.8 (July 2025).
+I have tested listtools against version 1.11.8 (July 2025).

-If you are working with MDD (the Mammal Diversity Database), you may want to get version 2 or beyond of the MDD-DwC-mapping tool, located as of January 2026 in the 'MDD-DwC-mapping' repository, user jar398, at github.com.
+If you are working with MDD (the Mammal Diversity Database), you may want to get version 2 or beyond of the MDD-DwC-mapping tool, a single python file located as of January 2026 in the 'MDD-DwC-mapping' repository, user jar398, at github.com.